 The Barn Swallow is a beautiful passerine bird with blue upperparts and a long, deeply forked tail.
 Found in Europe, Asia, Africa and the Americas.

-This swallow typically nests near human habitation as well as other open areas such as fields or grasslands which provide them with suitable invertebrate prey to feed on.
+This swallow typically nests near human habitation and other open areas such as fields or grasslands, providing them with suitable invertebrate prey to feed on.

 Kingdom | Animalia |